 The whole concept of “retirement” was never intended to fund 30+ years of leisure.
-It is a broken model bursting at the seams evidenced by the trouble with Social Security, underfunded pensions, and the rise of self-funded 401(k)s to shift the burden of savings from the institutions to the individual.
+It’s a broken model bursting at the seams evidenced by the trouble with Social Security, underfunded pensions, and the rise of self-funded 401(k)s to shift the burden of savings from the institutions to the individual.

 The reason for these changes is simple.
 Financing 30+ years of leisure is mathematically very different from financing traditional retirements of 20 years or less:

-- safe withdrawal rate” in retirement where you can spend principal from savings.
+- With post-career lifespans exceeding 30+ years (and growing), there’s no such thing as a “safe withdrawal rate” in retirement where you can spend principal from savings.

 - Instead, workers today must build a nest egg large enough to support post career lifestyle strictly from cash flow for decades.

-In short, achieving financial security following the old-school retirement planning model requires more savings than most people can accumulate to fund a lifestyle most people don’t really want.
-It is a serious problem.
+In short, achieving financial security following the old-school retirement planning model requires more savings than most people can accumulate, to fund a lifestyle most people don’t really want.
+It’s a serious problem.

 Welcome to “The New Retirement”

-Fortunately, there is a solution, and those who embrace this “New Retirement” model are finding it a more satisfying life plan than the traditional model.
+Fortunately, there’s a solution, and those who embrace this “New Retirement” model are finding it a more satisfying life plan than the traditional model.

-The New Retirement is about breaking the old “career” stage into two separate periods thus allowing you to achieve financial independence at any age.
-It is about pursuing fulfillment rather than leading a life of sacrifice.
+The New Retirement is about breaking the old “career” stage into two separate periods, thus allowing you to achieve financial independence at any age.
+It’s about pursuing fulfillment rather than leading a life of sacrifice.